US STOCKS-Wall Street closes at record highs as Netflix jumps, Biden inaugurated

 "It's a tech outperformance day which is pretty rare over the past two or three months as the cyclical rotation has kind of gotten underway," said Ross Mayfield, investment strategy analyst at Baird, in Milwaukee, Wisconsin.
 He added a lot of the move can be traced to Netflix.

-"(Today was) just a reminder that the tech run had gotten extended... the FAANG names and some of the other S&P 500 tech names are still incredible operators and are going to be putting out incredible earnings quarters for the foreseeable future," Mayfield added, referring to Biden's proposed $1.9 trillion spending plan.
+"(Today was) just a reminder that the tech run had gotten extended... the FAANG names and some of the other S&P 500 tech names are still incredible operators and are going to be putting out incredible earnings quarters for the foreseeable future," Mayfield said.

 Biden will waste little time turning the page on the Trump era, aides said, signing 15 executive actions in the afternoon on issues ranging from the COVID-19 pandemic to the economy to climate change.

-"I'm not sure that the politics of inauguration day did much but certainly the expectation for a trillion plus in stimulus," Mayfield added.
+"I'm not sure that the politics of inauguration day did much but certainly the expectation for a trillion plus in stimulus," Mayfield added, referring to Biden's proposed $1.9 trillion spending plan.

 The Dow has gained about 57% and the S&P 500 advanced about 68% since Donald Trump assumed office on Jan.
 20, 2017, which compares with a 65% jump in the Dow and 75% gain in the S&P during the first term of the Obama administration.